Staszek15/store-database/README.md

 ` git clone https://github.com/Staszek15/store-database.git` or download its zip file instead.
 3. Open the console/terminal.
 4. Navigate to generate_data folder.
-5. Run the main_execute.py file.
+5. Run the main_execute.py file to create database
+6. Open report.Rmd (e.g. in RStudio).
+7. Change the user in python path according to the hints provided close to this line of code.
+8. Knitr the report.
+9. The saved report is located in store-database folder.

 # The greatest challenges <a name='challenges'></a>